Orange-OpenSource/OpenCraftML/README.md

 # OpenCraftML & CraftML4Txt

-This project contains a release of CraftML4Txt, a powerful multi-label classifier for raw-texts.
+This project contains a release of CraftML4Txt (version 3), a powerful multi-label classifier for raw-texts.
 The project contains also the original CraftML, a multi-label classifier for tabular numeric/symbolic data.